 Fields’ 23-year career with NOAA has included many jobs.
 She served on many NOAA ships including Mt.
-Mitchell and Peirce, and held the executive officer position on Rainierwhile carrying out research on these hydrographic survey vessels.
+Mitchell and Pierce, and held the executive officer position on Rainier while carrying out research on these hydrographic survey vessels.
 Fields rose in rank with the Hydrographic Survey Division, serving as chief, and as the administrative officer for the National Geodetic Survey.
 In 1998, NOAA selected Fields as the first woman to command a federal ship when she became commanding officer of the McArthur, a research vessel for oceanography and fisheries.
-This promotion also marked the first time an African American woman was given the responsibility of commanding a U.S. uniformed services’ ship for any extended duration.
+This promotion also marked the first time an African American woman was given the responsibility of commanding a U.S. uniformed services’s ship for any extended duration.

 In 1995, Fields became Director of the Commissioned Personnel Center in Silver Spring, Maryland.
 Two years later she became the deputy director of the National Ocean Services in 1997.
 In 1999 President Bill Clinton appointed Fields the Director of the NOAA Corps which came with a simultaneous promotion to Rear Admiral of the NOAA Corps.
 She was the first woman and the first African American to serve as Director of NOAA and the first to hold the rank of Rear Admiral.